Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 **Measure the speed of light** - Measure the speed of light using butter and a microwave!

-Last initially checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-01-30 by Lavinia Finalde Delfini (lf465@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->